zrierc/next-lambda/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Deploy on AWS Lambda

+This project is intended to be deployed to [AWS Lambda](https://aws.amazon.com/lambda/).
+There are several ways to deploy NextJS to AWS Lambda.

+- The first and simple method is using [serverless-nextjs](https://serverless-nextjs.com/) powered by [Serverless Framework](https://www.serverless.com/).
+- Another method is using [aws-lambda-web-adapter](https://github.com/awslabs/aws-lambda-web-adapter) with [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).

+Check out each branch of this repository to learn more about each deployment.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: